bfarago/bjtcputoolchain/README.md

 3) raspberry

+4) a Mac variant is also compilable by xcode or CLI toolchain.
+Now it is tested on M2 MacBooc.

 On progress...
 Actually the video card simulator is under development.
 Two PWMs are used for x/y output.
 The following screenshot shows how the real rpi pins was measured by Analog Discovery2 card, when the playb ran on raspberry...
 ![raspberry measurement](doc/ssrpi1.png?raw=true "simulator1")
 And bitmap mode graphics is also ported to raspberry:
 ![raspberry screenshot](doc/ssrpi2.jpg?raw=true "simulator2")